Diseases & Conditions

 Grade 2 Sprains.
 A Grade 2 Sprain stretches the ligament to the point where it becomes loose.
 This is often referred to as a partial tear of the ligament.

 Grade 3 Sprains.
 This type of sprain is most commonly referred to as a complete tear of the ligament.
-The ligament has been split into two pieces, and the knee joint is unstable..
+The ligament has been torn in half or pulled directly off the bone, and the knee joint is unstable.

 The MCL is injured more often than the LCL.
 Due to the more complex anatomy of the outside of the knee, if you injure your LCL, you usually injure other structures in the joint, as well.

 Injuries to the collateral ligaments are usually caused by a force that pushes the knee sideways.
 These are often contact injuries, but not always.

 Medial collateral ligament tears often occur as a result of a direct blow to the outside of the knee.
 This pushes the knee inward (toward the other knee).